 Board Games

 Some of the most popular board games have great travel versions.
-Scrabble, battleship, and monopoly are fun games to play in the car.
-Board games have incredible benefits for kids as well.
+Scrabble, Battleship, and Monopoly are fun games to play in the car.
+Board games have incredible benefits for children as well.

 Cookie Sheet and Magnatiles or Letter Magnets

-Magnatiles are a little bulky but super fun and will entertain kids for hours.
-Bring along a cookie sheet for a stable place for kiddos to build their masterpieces on.
+Magnatiles are a little bulky but super fun and will entertain children for hours.
+Bring along a cookie sheet for a stable place for children to build their masterpieces on.

 Sticker Books